-Covering 6.5 hectares (16 acres) of beautiful grounds, the Horniman Museum and Gardens in South East London feature formal landscaped gardens and promise stunning views over London.
+Covering 6.5 hectares (16 acres) of beautiful grounds, the Horniman Museum and Gardens in South East London features formal landscaped gardens with stunning views over London.
 Highlights include a sunken garden, the analemmatic sundial – where you can tell the time using your own shadow – and a beautiful rose garden.
 There is also an animal enclosure with turkeys, goats and rabbits and a nature trail.
 The Horniman Museum and Gardens are both wheelchair-accessible and have accessible toilets.

 Lee Valley Riding Centre

 There are many opportunities for accessible cycling in London's parks.
 Or you can get a different view of London on horseback.
 Enjoy a lesson or hack at the Lee Valley Riding Centre where specially trained staff offer a range of lessons and activities including the "Have A Go" sessions.
 Lessons are open to anyone with a sensory, physical or learning disability and the centre is fully accessible.
 Sessions must be booked in advance.